matztam/mikrotik-wifi-manager/README.md

   - `read`, `write`, `api`, `rest-api`: REST requests to configure interfaces
   - `ftp`: download the CSV scan results
   - `test`: MikroTik treats `/interface/wireless/scan` as a diagnostic tool; without `test` the scan fails with *not enough permissions (9)*
-  Using `/32` locks access to the ESP32’s IP; widen it only if you manage the device from a different host.
+  - `sensitive`: required for `/disk` operations (creation/removal of the temporary tmpfs used for CSV export) Using `/32` locks access to the ESP32’s IP; widen it only if you manage the device from a different host.

 ## Using the Web UI